ipspace/netlab/docs/dev/config/deploy.md

 ## Mixing Task Lists and Configuration Templates

-Nexus OS configurations usually use configuration templates. `deploy-config/nxos.yml` task list is as trivial as Cisco IOS one:
+Nexus OS configurations usually use configuration templates. `deploy-config/nxos.yml` task list is as trivial as the Cisco IOS one:

 ```
 - cisco.nxos.nxos_config:
     src: "{{ config_template }}"
 ```

-Unfortunately, the Nexus 9300v linecards become active almost a minute after the device boot is completed.
+Unfortunately, the Nexus 9300v linecards become active almost a minute after completing the device boot.
 We could check whether the Ethernet interfaces are present every time a configuration template is deployed on Nexus 9300v; a more streamlined approach uses a separate task list for initial device configuration in `nxos/initial.yml`:

 ```
 - name: Wait for Eth1/1 to appear